 • Submit all Community service information.
 The semester before student teaching, teacher candidates will receive a link from the Office of Partnerships and Placements, providing directions to submit information regarding the Community Service experiences.

-Course Requirements common to Elementary Education B.A. with a Teaching Concentration in Middle Level General Science and Elementary Education B.A. with a Teaching Concentration in Middle Level Mathematics
+Course Requirements common to Elementary Education B.A. with a TEACHING CONCENTRATION IN MIDDLE LEVEL ENGLISH, A Teaching Concentration in Middle Level General Science and A Teaching Concentration in Middle Level Mathematics.

 Professional Courses